liampetti/jADM1/README.md

 #Interface and Usage
-Main class allows user access to the model through a command line interface Command line arguments:
+A command line interface can be used to run simulations with the following command line arguments:

 * -steady
   * Run steady state simulation, default setting uses parameters from BSM2 implementation